 As was the case with all the followers of the way, Saul also started facing death threats and it is then that the disciples helped him escape from Damascus and reach Jerusalem.
 The disciples, though were sceptic towards Saul’s intentions in joining the church, welcomed him and Saul stayed with them and moved about freely in Jerusalem.
 Do we doubt the intentions of newcomers into the Church?
 We must remember that Jesus can transform anybody and that’s the reason we also were able to come to his fold.

 When the Hellenistic Jews turned against him, the disciples sent Saul to Tarsus and the Church in Judea, Galilee and Samaria enjoyed a time of peace and was strengthened.
 What’s the reason for the peace in our churches?
 Is it the calm before the storm or has the flame that once burned strong has now been extinguished?

 Peter in Lydda and Joppa

-Towards the end of the chapter we find Peter, travelling throughout the country, he has two deja vu moments.
+Towards the end of the chapter we find Peter, travelling throughout the country, having two deja vu moments.
 One in Lydda, when he heals Aeneas, who was bedridden for eight years.
-And the other in Joppa, where Tabitha Dorcas was raised from the dead.
+And the other in Joppa, where Tabitha (Dorcas) was raised from the dead.
 Both these miracles draw comparison from Jesus healing the paralytic and Jesus healing Jarius’ daughter.
 Jesus told the paralytic to get up and pick up his mat and walk.
 And at Jarius’ place he vacated the room of all the unbelievers and only took in the parents of the child, and Peter, James and John.
 Peter would have remembered Jesus’ miracles and realized how far the Spirit had led him, from denying that he knew Jesus to performing the same miracles as Jesus.